Consensys/quorum/docs/running.md

-  --singleblockmaker          Indicate this node is the only node that can create blocks --minblocktime value        Set minimum block time (default: 3) --maxblocktime value        Set max block time (default: 10)
+  --singleblockmaker          Indicate this node is the only node that can create blocks --minblocktime value        Set minimum block time (default: 3) --maxblocktime value        Set max block time (default: 10) --permissioned              If enabled, the node will allow only a defined list of nodes to connect
 ```

 The full list of arguments can be viewed by running `geth --help`.